informalsecurity/CHEAPSKATE/README.md

-# TRIAGE
+# CHEAPSKATE
-## Tree Reconnaissance & Investigation for Affordable Grouping & Examination
+## Comprehensive Hierarchical Exfiltration Analysis & Pre-Sorting Kit for Affordable Triage Examination

 🕵️ **Save $100K-millions on forensic analysis fees by pre-sorting your data breach evidence**

-TRIAGE is a PowerShell-based tool that creates interactive HTML directory trees from MFT (Master File Table) files, allowing security teams to quickly identify and categorize exfiltrated data before sending it to expensive forensic vendors.
+CHEAPSKATE is a PowerShell-based tool that creates interactive HTML directory trees from MFT (Master File Table) files, allowing security teams to quickly identify and categorize exfiltrated data before sending it to expensive forensic vendors.

 ---